E-Graphs as a Persistent Compiler Abstraction: Case Study 1: Floating-Point Accuracy

-We first developed a parser for Herbie's input language, FPCore~\cite{Damouche2017TowardAnalysis}, mapping FPCore operators to the MLIR \mlirdialect{arith} and \mlirdialect{math} dialects (\circled[fig:herbie]{1}).
-We then convert these programs to e-graphs by introducing \mlirop{eqsat}{eclass} operations (\circled[fig:herbie]{2}).
-Additionally, we generate sample inputs for the program, guided by an interval dataflow analysis to avoid generating samples that lead to errors such as division by zero (\circled[fig:herbie]{3}).
-The analysis is as a regular compiler analysis, implemented using the sparse dataflow analysis framework~(\autoref{subsec:eclass_analyses}).
+In this flow, a parser maps operators of Herbie's input language, FPCore~\cite{Damouche2017TowardAnalysis}, to the \mlirdialect{arith} and \mlirdialect{math} dialects (\circled[fig:herbie flow]{1}).
+The translated pure, straight-line function body is then wrapped in an \mlirop{equivalence}{graph} operation.
+Additionally, 256 sample inputs are generated for the program, guided by an interval analysis to avoid generating samples that lead to errors such as division by zero (\circled[fig:herbie flow]{2}).
+The analysis uses Rival3~\cite{flatt2023making}, an interval analysis library written in Rust that is also used by Herbie.

-We then take Herbie's set of rewrite rules, which are implemented in Racket, and convert them to \mlirdialect{pdl} rewrite patterns (\circled[fig:herbie]{4}).\footnote{We evaluate against Herbie commit \texttt{f048cd1b3}.} Instead of the main set of rewrite rules that Herbie uses,\footnote{https://github.com/herbie-fp/herbie/blob/main/src/core/rules.rkt} we opt to use a separate implementation of these rules as defined in egglog~\cite{Zhang2023Egglog}.\footnote{https://github.com/herbie-fp/herbie/blob/c4f1e90cb3467ad77f11ea6aefe180f3b6c2bc49/src/egglog/run-egglog.rkt} The main difference is that these rules include pre-conditions that require e-class analyses to avoid \emph{unsound} rewrite applications.
-Using the egglog ruleset gives us the opportunity to demonstrate the flexibility of our e-class analysis implementation.
-We reuse the interval analysis used for sample generation as an e-class analysis.
-Several dependent analyses are also implemented: \texttt{non-zero}, \texttt{non-negative}, \texttt{positive}, and \texttt{non-error}.
+For each sample input, the \emph{ground-truth} result of the program is computed.
+This is done by evaluating the program at high precision, again using the Rival3 library, which uses MPFR~\cite{mpfr2007} under the hood, in addition to many optimizations such as dynamically increasing precision.

-Some of the rules impose constraints that operate on values that are not present in the matching pattern.
-For example: \\ \texttt{(Pow a (Mul b c))} $\rightarrow$ \texttt{(Pow (Pow a b) c)} \texttt{when ((positive a) (positive (Pow a b)))}\\ requires a check of whether \texttt{(Pow a b)} is positive; yet this is an expression that is only constructed during rewriting, not matching.
-The \mlirdialect{pdl\_interp} dialect does not support constraints in the rewrite section of the pattern.
-We extend the dialect to support this, generalizing \mlirop{pdl\_interp}{apply\_constraint} to work in rewrite sections as well.
-If the constraint fails during rewriting, the rewrite is immediately aborted, leaving intact any changes already made.
+For the \ac{es}, we converted Herbie's set of rewrite rules, which are implemented in Racket, to \mlirdialect{pdl} rewrite patterns (\circled[fig:herbie flow]{3}).\footnote{We evaluated against Herbie commit \texttt{5500c96}.} Herbie contains rules that expand any term to an expression, e.g., \code{x} $\rightarrow$ \code{log(exp(x))}.
+Such rules are not directly expressible in \mlirdialect{pdl}, so we omit them in our Herbie re-implementation, as they had no significant impact on the accuracy of the generated expressions.

-After lowering the \mlirdialect{pdl} patterns to \mlirdialect{pdl\_interp}, we run equality saturation (\circled[fig:herbie]{5}).
-Following Herbie's defaults, we set no limit on the number of equality saturation iterations, but limit the e-graph to a total of 4000 e-nodes.
+After lowering the \mlirdialect{pdl} patterns to \mlirdialect{pdl\_interp}, Tamagoyaki runs \ac{es}.
+Following Herbie's default settings, we set no limit on the number of \ac{es} iterations, but limit the e-graph to a total of 4000 e-nodes.